MicrosoftDocs/azure-devops-docs/docs/pipelines/agents/hosted.md

 ## Hardware

-Microsoft-hosted agents that run Windows and Linux images are provisioned on Azure general purpose virtual machines [Standard_DS2_v2](/azure/virtual-machines/dv2-dsv2-series#dsv2-series) with  2-core CPU, 7 GB of RAM, and 14 GB of SSD disk space.
+Microsoft-hosted agents that run Windows and Linux images are provisioned on Azure general purpose virtual machines [Standard_DS2_v2](/azure/virtual-machines/dv2-dsv2-series#dsv2-series) with a 2 core CPU, 7 GB of RAM, and 14 GB of SSD disk space.
 These virtual machines are co-located in the same geography as your Azure DevOps organization.

-Agents that run macOS images are provisioned on Mac pros with a 3-core CPU, 14 GB of RAM, and 14 GB of SSD disk space.
+Agents that run macOS images are provisioned on Mac pros with a 3 core CPU, 14 GB of RAM, and 14 GB of SSD disk space.
 These agents always run in the US irrespective of the location of your Azure DevOps organization.
 If data sovereignty is important to you and if your organization is not in the US, then you should not use macOS images.
 [Learn more](../../organizations/security/data-location.md).

 All of these machines have at least 10 GB of free disk space available for your pipelines to run.
 This free space is consumed when your pipeline checks out source code, downloads packages, pulls docker images, or generates intermediate files.